 This dessert book holds 100 recipes that show off Hermé’s mastery of technique.
 Not to mention his internationally recognized gift for combining textures and flavors.
 One of the most inventive pastry chefs and chocolatiers around, this collection also includes the history of a number of iconic desserts.
 Other titles from Hermé include Pierre Hermé: Chocolate, Pierre Hermé Macarons: The Ultimate Recipes from the Master Pâtissier, and My Best: Pierre Hermé.

 GRAND LIVRE DE CUISINE: ALAIN DUCASSE’S DESSERTS AND PASTRIES (2002) By Alain Ducasse

-It was hard to narrow the list down with plenty of scrumptious contenders, but hopefully you can appreciate our eclectic top 10 list of dessert books as we acknowledge World Book Day.
+To sum up, it was hard to narrow the list down with plenty of scrumptious contenders.
+But hopefully you can appreciate our eclectic top 10 list of dessert books as we acknowledge World Book Day.